isimmons/tickets-please/README.md

 TicketController.
 The way I have done policy versioning in ApiController, required me to put in a ternary check for cases where there is no ticket to pass but we pass Ticket::class.
 If it's already a fqn I don't need to get the fqn

+## Implementing the AuthorTicketsController
+The functionality is basically the same as TicketController, with a few small differences.
+The author id is included in the request url so we already have that.
+So we don't need to include it in the actual request.

+StoreTicketRequest: We don't actually need to check the route for tickets.create but we do need to merge the author id into the request so we use prepareForValidation

+We have to update our mappedAttributes to accept a passed in user_id as 'author' using array_merge we add the author id but also have the ability if we wanted to, to override existing attributes.

+We did some refactoring of how the ticket was retrieved from the database in order to clean up and get rid of the conditional checks against the user_id.

+After the refactor, when we try to update from AuthorTickets and use an incorrect user id, it never gets past the db query because we get a ModelNotFoundException instead of using our policy which would throw a AuthorizationException.
+So the client gets the message 'not found' instead of 'unauthorized' which is fine because a ticket with that id for that user id was not found.
+Just might not be as helpful when you know the ticket does exist?
+It just doesn't belong to the user.

+Side Note: Need to go through app and determine which errors need 401 vs 403 Also look at merging Update and Replace request and the corresponding messages.
+Methods described above and in the different lesson discussions in Laravel 11 would allow me to clean up a lot and completely get rid of the isAble method in favor of Laravel authorize method if I get rid of the replace method and revert back to an apiResource route for all controller methods.

+## Managing Users
+For starters, the authors controller is returning all users.
+Who says all users are authors?
+So we change to using a select and join to get the users who have created tickets.

+Lot going on.
+Look back at the commit, update notes later.
+User controller, requests, resources all are a bunch of copy/paste/modify from Tickets Added UserFilter even though for now it is identical to AuthorFilter.
+Ya never know.
+Well actually, might make some changes because there is a difference between users and authors regarding having published tickets.

+Changed the authors route because authors won't be creating, updating, or deleting authors.

+Registered the policy inside AppServiceProvider but it has occurred to me that is what I am doing in ApiController in the isAble method.
+So I may not need to register them in the service provider at all.
+Will test and update.

+Dont think we should be telling the world which users are admins when listing all users.
+Will fix